 Hail— The “Hail” is not a casual “hi”.
 If one looks at the correspondence of the first century between highly esteemed officials, this word is used only to someone of notable, royal distinction.
 Mary had that going on as one set aside by the King of the Universe for a special station in life.

 Full of Grace— The original Greek is Kecharitomene, the perfect passive participle, shows a “completeness with a permanent result.
 Kecharitomene denotes continuance of a completed action” (H. W. Smyth, Greek Grammar [Harvard Univ Press, 1968], p.
 108-109, sec 1852:b; also Blass and DeBrunner, p.
 175).
 Or one can say she was too full of grace to have room for anything else.
 Therefore, to me, she stands as the perfect prototype, as the Theotokos (God-bearer as defined in the Council of Ephesus 431), and how the Bride of Christ is supposed to be.
-The words I have commented on here and others to come in the infancy era of Jesus indicated she was without sin.
-The Early Church Fathers were unanimous on this point and also Luther for those of you who are Protestants.
+The words I have commented on here and others to come in the infancy era of indicate concretely she was without sin.
+The Early Church Fathers were unanimous on this point and also Reformation leaders like Luther.

 So here we have royalty for a grand scale and grace with even grander ramifications all set for an expanding influence as demonstrated further.

 The Lord is with you…she was greatly troubled—- This is not a goose bump phrase.
 This phrase in the Old Testament was for servants of God like Moses, Joshua and David who would go into the land promised to them by covenant.
 They were used by God for natural warfare for that level of revelation in the Old Covenant.
 Mary was to be used, launched in the contexts of covenants, to expand God’s influence through a spiritual warfare but at that moment she did not know that.
 She just knew that this greeting indicated a level and form of influence beyond what she would think was her humble state in life could handle.
-So there was some fear there.
-Her scope of knowledge would assume a troubling battle of flesh and steel like a middle-eastern Joan of Arc.
+So there was some awe there.
+Her scope of knowledge could only guess a troubling battle of flesh and steel like a Middle-Eastern Joan of Arc.

-Do not be afraid, Mary… you have found favor with God. — Mary was full of grace but Gabriel elaborated that God’s favor for her and her mission was in grace to overflow by the direct hand of God with one undeniable fact— the source and summit of the grace and favor for her was external to her in God.
+Do not be afraid, Mary… you have found favor with God. — Mary was full of grace but Gabriel elaborated that God’s favor for her and her mission was in grace to overflow by the direct hand of God with the undeniable fact that the source and summit of the grace and favor for her was external to her in God.

 He will be great, and will be called the Son of the Most High;—- Here is the framework in that it will be in the pattern of David as the throne is from David.
-This savior would be one with a visible kingdom.
+This savior bring a visible kingdom and it would be consistent with the pattern of the Davidic dynasty.

 and of his kingdom there will be no end—— The declaration of God Incarnate and being savior of the world happens within a framework of a kingdom that has no end and thus continues.

 On the devotional side, how can a modern person relate to these lofty subjects?
-Well, we know through the rest of the story that Mary cooperated with a kingdom that is personal, holistic, authoritative and beyond our early lives.
-These are ways that God initiates to us for full participation.
-But in some ways our calling is not as good as Mary’s, in that moment, but better.
+Well, we know through the rest of the story that Mary cooperated with a kingdom that is personal, holistic, authoritative and beyond our earthly limitations if seen by faith.
+God initiates to us for full participation.
 She was to carry God in her womb.
-If we respond in the same humility to the gospel of the kingdom, we carry Jesus in our hearts.
-Could that be better?
-Could that be possible?
-What’s stopping you?
+If we respond in the same humility to the gospel of the kingdom, we carry Jesus in a different but substantial way.
+Possibly it is we who really can stop us from this encounter.